dmatthew/portfolio/README.md

 A CraftCMS project that manages a golf blog.
 You can view the live site [here](http://golfpod.matthewdavis.work/).

+The application is built with SASS for CSS.
+I created an easy way to develop locally by using Vagrant and Chef.
+Once you have the necessary dependencies installed on your system, you can just run `vagrant up` from the project root and your virtual machines will be created so you don't have to worry about setting up your own servers.

+The project also contains a CircleCI config file for automated deployments.

 ***

 ## [Magento 2 Attribute Description](https://github.com/dmatthew/magento2-attribute-description)